Configure a sub-playbook - Administrator Guide - Cortex XSIAM - Cortex - Security Operations

 Consider the following when adding a loop:

 • The maximum number of loops (default is 100).
-A high number of loops or a high wait time combined with a large number of incidents may affect performance.
+A high number of loops or a high wait time combined with a large number of alerts may affect performance.

 • Periodically check looping conditions to ensure they are still valid for the data set.